lazyguru/emailcheck/README.md

 * A Google account with Gmail enabled.

 ## Setup
-* Add json files to the "checks" directory (see example.json.sample)
+* Add json files to the "configs/checks" directory (see example.json.sample)
-* Download credentials.json file from Google Cloud Platform project and store in directory next to `main`
+* Download credentials.json file from Google Cloud Platform project and store in the configs directory

 ## Run
-* Execute `./main`
+* Execute `./bin/emailcheck`
   * On first run, it will output a link.
 After following this and authenticating, copy the code from the URL and paste it in your terminal and press ENTER